-ARTICLE V - ADMINISTRATIVE DIRECTIVES
+ARTICLE VI – ADMINISTRATIVE DIRECTIVES

 A. The Executive Director shall attend all Board meetings or send a suitable representative selected by him/her.

-ARTICLE VI - BY-LAWS
+ARTICLE VII - BYLAWS

-These by-laws may be amended or repealed and new by-laws may be adopted by a majority vote of the entire membership of the Board at any regular meeting of the Board.
+These bylaws may be amended or repealed and new bylaws may be adopted by a majority vote of the entire membership of the Board at any regular meeting of the Board.

 The State Board Administrator shall provide a copy of these bylaws to all new members of the Board upon their appointment and to any other person who requests a copy.
 These bylaws may also be found online on the Department's website.